danielbrock4/Mapping_Earthquakes_with_JS_-_APIs/README.md

-# Module 13: Mapping Earthquakes Using JS's Leaflet & D3 with APIs
+# Mapping Earthquakes Using JS's Leaflet & D3 with APIs

 ## Resourses: